InnerSourceCommons/ispo-working-group/CONTRIBUTING.md

 2. Review others' content.

-    * Open the [Kanban board] and find something that is interesting to you to review.
+    * Find something interesting on the [Kanban board].
     * Leave a comment on the card indicating that you are interested in reviewing.

 3. Attend working group meeting.